ARC Premium MIG Welding Gloves

 Glove Safety Features

-Dexterity is the tactile sensitivity (or exibility) of a glove.
-In general, the thinner the glove, the more dexterity it has and the easier small objects are handled.
-The test that is most known for scoring dexterity is EN:420, which measure by the smallest size object that can be picked off of a flat surface.
-The smaller the object, the higher the rating on a 1-4 scale.
+Dexterity is the tactile sensitivity (or flexibility) of a glove.
+In general, the thinner the glove, the more dexterity it has and the easier it will be to handle small objects.
+The test we use to determine 212 Performance glove dexterity is EN 420:2009.
+This test measures the smallest stainless steel pin that can be picked up.
+The smaller the object, the higher the rating on a 1-5 scale.

 This glove is built for heavy-duty production welding.
 The 212 ARC Premium MIG combines a unique blend of A grade leathers to produce one of the most comfortable/dexterous MIG gloves on the market.
 Its reinforced palm design allows you to weld longer while the hearty back of hand leather protects you from extreme heat.